El Dorado Regional Park, Long Beach, California: History

+The Long Beach Parks, Recreation and Marine Department administration offices moved to the site of El Dorado Park West in 1962, beginning in a renovated home on the property after the City purchased the land.
+Most of Area I opened to the public in 1964, including a golf course.
+A branch of Long Beach's public library opened in 1970.
+Area II opened to the public on February 6, 1971; Area III opened in July 1974.

 1984 Summer Olympics

 During the 1984 Summer Olympics in neighboring Los Angeles, the park was the site for the archery competitions.
 A temporary venue was set up as a result.

 Former Naval Hospital

 70 acres at the north end of the park was sold by the City of Long Beach to the Navy for $1 in 1965 to build a new naval hospital, replacing its World War II-era facilities located on Pacific Coast Highway on the facilities later used by the (closed) Brooks College and now as student housing at Cal State Long Beach.
 It became known for its alcoholism treatment program which launched in 1967 and became known as the hub of the military's dependency program.
 Perhaps its most famous patient was Betty Ford, who was admitted for drug and alcohol dependence in 1978.
 Another famous patient was Nazi war criminal Andrija Artukovic.
 This hospital closed in 1994 along with the closing of the Long Beach Naval Shipyard and Naval Station and disbanding of the Long Beach Naval Fleet.
 Rather than returning the land to park use, the city proposed a shopping mall.
 After years of legal battles by neighboring cities, who were concerned with the loss of sales tax revenue as well as competition with their own shopping malls, the center opened in 2000.